iter8-tools/iter8/mkdocs/docs/metrics/defining-iter8-metrics.md

         4. The `urlTemplate` field provides the URL of the prometheus service.

 === "New Relic"
     New Relic uses API Keys to authenticate requests as documented [here](https://docs.newrelic.com/docs/apis/rest-api-v2/get-started/introduction-new-relic-rest-api-v2/).
-The API key may be directly specified within the metric, or supplied as part of a Kubernetes secret.
+The API key may be directly embedded within the Iter8 metric, or supplied as part of a Kubernetes secret.

     === "API key embedded in metric"
         The following is an example of an Iter8 metric with Prometheus as the provider.
 In this example, `t0p-secret-api-key` is the New Relic API key.